LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/automatically-unassign-conversations-from-agents.md

 ## Introduction

-The “automatic agent unassign” feature enables you to automatically unassign a conversation from an unresponsive agent after an unasnwered consumer message in order to provide a better, more cohesive consumer experience.
+The agent unassign feature enables you to automatically unassign a conversation from an unresponsive agent after an unasnwered consumer message in order to provide a better, more cohesive consumer experience.
 This feature prevents consumers from waiting a long period of time for an unresponsive agent to reply by rerouting the consumer back to the queue for an available agent to answer.

 ## Why use agent unassign?